-Similar to the Language subcommittee, the CHC Access subcommittee corresponds to CRP Goal 1: to provide improved and timely access to culturally- and linguistically-appropriate, integrated, behavioral health services for persons from various race/ethnicity groups; across all ages; veterans and their families; individuals who are Lesbian, Gay, Bisexual, Transgender, and Questioning Plus (LGBTQ+); persons living with disabilities (hearing, vision, physical); justice involved persons and their families; immigrants and refugees; and other diverse cultures.
+Similar to the Language subcommittee, the DEIC Access subcommittee corresponds to CRP Goal 1: to provide improved and timely access to culturally- and linguistically-appropriate, integrated, behavioral health services for persons from various race/ethnicity groups; across all ages; veterans and their families; individuals who are Lesbian, Gay, Bisexual, Transgender, and Questioning Plus (LGBTQ+); persons living with disabilities (hearing, vision, physical); justice involved persons and their families; immigrants and refugees; and other diverse cultures.
 Rather than concentrating efforts on linguistic services, this subcommittee focuses on improving timely access to services for all cultural and racial/ethnic groups, especially for groups who have been identified as underserved by DBH.
-Objectives include: (1) review service-level data by race/ethnicity, gender, age, language, LGBTQ+, and region; (2) review BH Access Line data by age, race, ethnicity, language, SOGI, region, and use of interpretation services; (3) review data on access to interpretation services by language and program, and compare access to face-to-face versus telehealth; (4) review service level BH data by race, ethnicity, language, gender, and SOGI, and make recommendations to improve access to services for underserved populations; and (5) make recommendations to improve BH data collection.
+Objectives include: (1) review service-level data by race/ethnicity, gender, age, language, LGBTQ+, and region; (2) review BH Access Line data by age, race, ethnicity, language, SOGI, region, and use of interpretation services; (3) review data on access to interpretation services by language and program, and compare access to face-to-face versus telehealth; (4) review service level BH data by race, ethnicity, language, gender, and SOGI, and make recommendations to improve BH data collection.

-In FY 2021/22, the CHC Access subcommittee reviewed service-level data by race/ethnicity, gender, age, language, LGBTQ+, and region to identify strategies to improve engagement with underserved populations in Fresno County.
+In FY 2022/23, the DEIC Access subcommittee reviewed service-level data by race/ethnicity, gender, age, language, LGBTQ+, and region to identify strategies to improve engagement with underserved populations in Fresno County.
 The subcommittee also identified the need to improve data collection, especially for language, gender, and sexual orientation.
 The subcommittee is also discussing strategies for having the Access Line Provider(s), Beacon and Exodus, to consistently collect demographic information (Date of Birth; Race; Ethnicity; Primary/ Preferred Language; Gender; SOGI) and make recommendations to improve access to services for underserved populations.
+Exodus became the designated provider for the Access Line for both mental health and substance use calls beginning July 2022.
 In addition, the Access subcommittee is actively researching the most effective methods for asking demographic questions and continues to work with the Quality Management department to develop strategies to improve data collection and quality.